 Explores the basic principles and scientific theory associated with metallurgy with an emphasis on the practical aspects of metallurgy, metallurgical processes used to attain desirable material properties, and measurement of those properties.
+F 3 credits

 Atmospheric Corrosion

 Explores problems of atmospheric corrosion with emphasis on corrective measures.